 With this in mind, the need to send and receive data has to be managed more efficiently and securely.

-As a result, data coming into the server can be controlled as to where it is received, and updated to.
-This can be accomplished by security roles discussed above.
+As a result, data coming into the server can be controlled as to where it is received and updated.
+This can be accomplished by the security roles discussed above.